-STATESVILLE, NC – Carolina Farm Credit is retiring $10.8 million in cash, representing 100% of the 2009 series of qualified allocated surplus and 100% of the 2009 series of non-qualified allocated surplus.
-The Association had already declared a patronage of $12.4 million in April of this year.
-With cash patronage in the spring, and the retirement of this surplus, the total cash returned to stockholders in 2016 is $23.2 million.
+STATESVILLE, NC – Carolina Farm Credit is retiring $12.6 million of member equities in cash, representing 100% of the 2010 series of qualified allocated surplus non-qualified allocated surplus.
+The Association had also distributed a cash patronage of $14.9 million in April of this year.
+With cash patronage in the spring, and the retirement of this surplus, the cash returned to stockholders in 2017 totals nearly $27.5 million.

-"This is the 28th consecutive year we've paid a patronage refund.
-Since 1988, Carolina Farm Credit has declared patronage totaling more than $434 million, $375 million of which has been distributed in cash.
-The Board is pleased to retire the 2009 series to members.
-The Association is strong and has positioned itself to weather further economic adversity and continue to be a dependable source of credit to agriculture," said Kim Starnes, Chairman of the Board.
+"This is the 29th consecutive year we've paid a patronage refund.
+Since 1988, Carolina Farm Credit has declared patronage totaling more than $449 million, $403 million of which has been distributed in cash.
+The Board is pleased to retire the 2010 series to members.
+The Association is strong and has positioned itself to weather economic adversity and continue to be a dependable source of credit to agriculture," said Kim Starnes, Chairman of the Board.

 Vance C. Dalton, Jr., CEO, stated, "Our members will not only gain financial benefits from the surplus retirement, it will help them better understand the linkage between their investment in the Association and benefits derived from doing business with a farmer-owned cooperative.
 Like other financial institutions, Carolina Farm Credit charges a competitive interest rate; however, unlike other financial institutions, Carolina Farm Credit returns the majority of its profits to borrowers, which reduces their effective interest rate."

 Visit Carolina Farm Credit’s website to learn more about the patronage program or to calculate what the patronage refund may be on a loan.